cekrem/cekrem.github.io/content/posts/solid-in-fp-open-closed.md

 ## The trade-off (because there's always one)

 Adding new variants is loud.
 If `Notification` is shared across ten modules and you add `Info`, you get ten compile errors to fix.

+OCP in OOP is about preventing accidental breakage: don't touch existing code, because you can't trust yourself to get it right at 11pm.
+Elm's version of that deal is different.
+Touch whatever you want, but you can't be incomplete about it.

 In OOP, adding a new subtype is quiet — existing code doesn't know or care.
 Adding new _operations_ is loud — you might have to update an interface and all its implementations.
 In FP with union types, it's flipped: new operations are free, new variants are loud (but safely loud).